prius2055/image-sequencer/CONTRIBUTING.md

 ## Meta Module

 IMAGE SEQUENCER supports "meta modules" -- modules made of other modules.
 The syntax and structure of these meta modules is very similar to standard modules.
-Sequencer can also genarate meta modules dynamically with the function `createMetaModule` which can be called in the following ways
+Sequencer can also generate meta modules dynamically with the function `createMetaModule` which can be called in the following ways

 ```js